 The Lack of Patience

 Talking about the lack of patience, it’s pretty self-explanatory.
 Our urge to contribute to a conversation or the urge to be an active part of a discussion can sometimes be problematic.
-The lack of patience in such scenarios can lead to you interrupting others before they’re done and say something incorrectly.
+The lack of patience in such scenarios can lead to you interrupting others before they’re done and saying something incorrectly.
 It’s not easy to be patient and take a pause especially while talking about something we’re passionate about and thus, can lead to speaking before thinking.

 The Lack of Listening Skills